 The wait was worth it of course!
 I wasn't as fan of the cart ride (heights are not my friend), but being on top of that mountain was breath taking.
 Table Mountain, which is part of the Table Mountain National Park (it stretches from Signal Hill to Cape Point...a whopping 220 sq km park!) there are paths that run along the edge, and depending on what you plan on doing there, you could walk for an hour or spend that hour taking a hundred photos.
 We decided to take a shorter path and still take a hundred photos.
 We arrived just as the sun was beginning to set and it was super windy.
 We weren't prepared for the weather!
 We're those weird north hemisphere tourist who get the seasons all mixed up and never bother to get with it.
 Smh.
 Poor Anthem was miserable!
 There were a handful of women who asked me where his hat was!
 It was still a beautiful experience, but if you decide to go up this 1086 meter high mountain, do dress for the altitude change!

-Other things to do in Cape Town are hang out in the colorful Bo'Kaap neighborhood (you can read more of our experience here), take a tour of Robben Island (beware: you may get sea sick taking the ferry to the island), take a walk on Clifton Beach or hike the Lion's Head.
+Other things to do in Cape Town are hang out in the colorful BO’KAAP neighborhood (you can read more of our experience here), take a tour of ROBBEN ISLAND, take a walk on CLIFTON BEACH or hike the LION’S HEAD..
 Cape Town has everything one could want in a vacation: city life, the beach, culture, history, an array of delicious foods, a national park!
 Truly Cape Town is the most diverse city and I recommend this destination to everyone!